Timiodon/TFWR-Translations/IT/docs/scripting/break.md

 `while not can_harvest():
 	pass`

-Nei cicli annidati `break` esce sempre dal ciclo più interno.
+Nei cicli annidati, `break` esce sempre dal ciclo più interno.

 `for i in range(10):
 	for j in range(10):